 Online pharmacies make money by marking up the costs of the drugs from wholesale.
 They may or may not charge people to speak to the pharmacist or doctor on-site.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your online pharmacy is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your online pharmacy is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Federal Business Licensing Requirements